Federation research guide | National Library of Australia (NLA)

 Use the Catalogue standard search to find titles, authors or subjects.

-• If you get too many results, use the options under 'Narrow search' on the right of the results page to display only the items you're interested in.
+• If you get too many results, use the options under 'Limit your search' on the right of the results page to display only the items you're interested in.

 • To see what you can view from home, use the link to 'NLA digital material' on the right of the results page.